shlomimatichin/Pymake3/docs/manual.md

     print 'linking', conf.name
 ```

-By specifying dependencies, you ensure that they will always be completed before your target is invoked.
-In the case above, the compile target will always be invoked before the link target.
+By specifying dependencies, you ensure that they will always be completed before a target is made.
+In the case above, the compile target will always be made before the link target.

 At the end of your make script, you need to begin the make process by calling the `pymake2()` function.
 Normally, you want to pass a configuration object to the function and use it in your targets.
 In this example, we pass in a name since we used it in the target examples above: